ChenyuanZ/redis_job_queue/README.md

 ## Distributed Job Queue
 Distributed Job Queue is used to load-balance works among workers by dynamically assigning jobs.

-This repo includes a FIFO job queue and a priority job queue.
+This repo includes a FIFO (first in first out) job queue and a priority job queue.

 ## Scalability
 With Redis as backend, distributed workers can request job from the queue.